fraenkel-lab/galaxy-neurolincs/README.md

 - A custom homepage.
 - An additional set of ports we expose.

-You can find examples of this image running at [answer.csbi.mit.edu/](http://answer.csbi.mit.edu/) and [galaxy.neurolincs.org](http://galaxy.neurolincs.org).
+You can find examples of this image running at [answer.csbi.mit.edu/](http://answer.csbi.mit.edu/).

 ### Notes: